browsermedia/bcms_event/README.markdown

 ## Installation

-The Event module installs like other BrowserCMS modules.
+The Event module installs like other [BrowserCMS modules](http://guides.browsercms.org/installing_modules.html).

     gem install bcms_event
 	rails g cms:install bcms_event

-See http://guides.browsercms.org/installing_modules.html for further details.
+If you are adding bcms_event to a project with an existing database, you will very likely need to manually seed the database like so:

+	rake db:seed:bcms_event

 ### What's installed